yaroslav2k/spbu-anticheat-project/README.md

    cd spbu-anticheat-project && docker compose build --pull
    ```

-3. Although the system is built with intention of begin language-agnostic, currently each language you would like to process requires it own engine.
+3. Although the system is built with intention of begin language-agnostic, currently each language (ATM only python) requires it own engine.
 To build the python engine, one should execute

    ```shell
    docker build -t python-mutator:latest mutator